 Fred's Lounge

-Getting up early on a Saturday morning for a visit to Fred’s Lounge in Mamou feels like embarking on a first light fishing trip–but with a very different end in mind.
+Back to Top of ListGetting up early on a Saturday morning for a visit to Fred’s Lounge in Mamou feels like embarking on a first light fishing trip, but with a very different end in mind.
 Driving the quiet state roads en route, you pass through serene countryside.
-The wide open plains, carved up into farming fields and home plots, are interrupted by the occasional stand of trees, breaking up the cattle, crawfish and rice fields on either side of the road.
+The vast open plains, carved up into farming fields and home plots, are interrupted by the occasional stand of trees, breaking up the cattle, crawfish, and rice fields on either side of the road.

 The namesake of this fabled spot is Alfred “Fred” Tate, a Mamou native, who bought Tate’s Bar in late 1946 and rechristened it Fred’s Lounge.
 It quickly became a popular spot in downtown Mamou, a small town that was, and still is, well-known for its watering holes.
-It is said that in those early days, the bar was opened six days a week and always packed with locals.
-Tate passed away in 1996 and a plaque honoring him is on the wall just outside the front door.
+It is said that in those early days, the bar was open six days a week and always packed with locals.
+Tate passed away in 1996, and a plaque honoring him is on the wall just outside the front door.

-In the period after WWII, Fred’s Lounge, and other places like it, became a haven for local Cajun culture.
-As radio, television and film began to increase in popularity, many Cajuns felt pressure to assimilate into the increasingly standardized culture that dominated the United States.
+In the period after WWII, Fred’s Lounge and other places like it became a haven for local Cajun culture.
+As radio, television, and film began to increase in popularity, many Cajuns felt pressure to assimilate into the increasingly standardized culture that dominated the United States.
 As a result, some groups in small towns, like Mamou, held even tighter to tradition.
 For example, the plan to revive the Mardi Gras Courir tradition in Mamou, a masked rural procession to beg neighbors for communal gumbo ingredients, was hatched at Fred’s in the early 1950s.

 Even with all the documented history, no one is exactly sure when the Saturday morning band tradition started.
 What we do know is that it has been a weekly mainstay on local radio airwaves since 1962.
 High school teacher and Cajun cultural activist Revon Reed pitched the idea to Tate as a 15-minute live Saturday morning broadcast from Fred’s Lounge on Ville Platte radio station KVPI (1050 AM).
-Once the original concept of live Cajun music, announcements and advertisements in French became a hit, the show quickly grew into the two-hour-long program that it is today.
+Once the original concept of live Cajun music, announcements, and advertisements in French became a hit, the show quickly grew into the two-hour-long program that it is today.
 Reed passed away in 1992, but the show is still going strong, every Saturday from 9-11 a.m.

 Clearly, it is easy to have a memorable time at Fred’s Lounge.
-Visitors get pulled onto the dance floor to try out the two-step, the bands are good and the drinks are fairly priced.
+Visitors get pulled onto the dance floor to try out the two-step, the bands are good, and the drinks are reasonably priced.
 Camaraderie is created among those in attendance–drinking and dancing early on a Saturday feels a little like breaking the rules.
 It is hard to believe that when last call comes, it is only 1:45 p.m.
 You close your tab and make your way out the door, squinting in the daylight.
-The crowd scatters, some to their cars, some to lunch spots nearby and a few are even headed to other bars whose doors have just opened and bands are just starting up.
+The crowd scatters, some to their cars, some to lunch spots nearby, and a few are even headed to other bars whose doors have just opened and bands are just starting up.
 Fred’s is only open for six hours each week–every Saturday morning from 8 a.m. to 2 p.m.–so be sure to set your alarm and check them out.

 Grant Street Dancehall

-If you ask around about well-known dance halls in Lafayette, it won’t take long before someone mentions Grant Street Dancehall.
+Back to Top of ListIf you ask around about well-known dance halls in Lafayette, it won’t take long before someone mentions Grant Street Dancehall.
 Located downtown, just off of Jefferson Street, this famous venue has had a colorful past, hosted many celebrated musical acts and has recently been taken over by new owners.

 In 1880, the railroad arrived in Lafayette, then called Vermilionville.
 Many structures were erected near the tracks to service the arriving passengers and products, including the building that now houses Grant Street Dancehall, built in 1898 as a storehouse for fruit.
 This cypress building, with its open rafters and wide planked floor, which has since been scarred by years of moving pallets and hand trucks across it, served as a warehouse of one kind or another until 1980, when it turned into a dance hall.